The problem: data consolidation for a Jira status report email

 Illustration of the Jira project status report created by MoroSystems for management meetings

 "In Better Excel Exporter, it's easy to set which users or user groups have the permission to access specific reports.
 This restriction also decreases the server workload to a minimum."

 Automated emails sending the Excel status reports is the final step of the solution.

 Frantisek's team built a custom Groovy script which uploads the generated Excel reports automatically to Confluence, then sends out email notifications.

 Collecting all these data from a mix of platforms and further processing for an Excel report is a pretty resource-intensive operation.
 The MoroSystems team avoids Jira performance degradation by using CRON triggers to run these report generation and distribution services outside of busy work hours.

-This way, an email lands in the inboxes of members of the management every morning with a link to the latest project status report.
+They set up the system to send an email to the management every morning with a link to the latest Jira project status report.

 Start creating worklog reports from Jira

 When Frantisek and his team discovered Better Excel Exporter, they didn’t hesitate too much.
 "I recommend you just go for it and try it out!"